Sienci-Labs/Resources/atc/atc-assembly/atc-vfd-install.md

 4. Carefully connect the **spindle cable** and **signal cable** aviation plugs to the spindle.

+DAUGHTER - use backpack to get to PENDANT
+DAUGHTER - TO signal

 ![](/_images/_atc/_atc_assembly/temp/IMG_8984.jpg)

    * The connectors have **different pin counts** — check carefully before plugging in.